dotansimha/graphql-code-generator/website/docs/integrations/federation.md

       federation: true
 ```

-It will make sure to add the required GraphQL directives to your codegen schema, and will generate a compatible resolvers signature for Apollo Federation.
+It will add the required GraphQL directives to your codegen schema and generate a compatible resolvers signature for Apollo Federation.